19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (c) a representative of a society which is itself a member of another society, the meetings of which the representative has been elected or appointed to attend, and at which he is entitled to vote under the by-laws of that other society;

+“deposit” means money received on current or deposit account and includes subscription capital, but does not include —

+(a) a deposit that is paid pursuant to a hire-purchase agreement, or that is referable to the provision of services or to the giving of security; and

+(b) such other deposit as may be prescribed;

+[23/2008 wef 20/10/2008]

 “dividend” means a portion of the net surplus of a society distributed among the members in proportion to the paid-up share capital or subscription capital held by them in the society;

+“financial service” means receiving deposits, granting loans, or such other service of a financial nature as may be prescribed, other than in relation to the carrying on of insurance business within the meaning of the Insurance Act (Cap.
+142);

+[23/2008 wef 20/10/2008]

 “honorarium” means a portion of the net surplus of a society distributed among some or all of the members of the committee of management in consideration of their services which would not otherwise be remunerated;

 “institutional member” means a society or a trade union;

+“key employee” means a chief executive officer, chief operating officer or chief financial officer, or a person holding a position analogous to that of chief executive officer, chief operating officer or chief financial officer, and includes a person purporting to act in any such capacity;

+[23/2008 wef 20/10/2008]

+“limited liability partnership” has the same meaning as in section 2(1) of the Limited Liability Partnerships Act (Cap.
+163A);

+[23/2008 wef 20/10/2008]

 “member” includes an individual person or institution qualifying for membership in a co-operative society, who or which join in the application for the registration of a society, and an individual person or institution admitted to membership after registration in accordance with this Act, the Rules and the by-laws;

-“net surplus” means the remaining portion of the surplus after provisions have been made for the reserve fund, the Singapore Labour Foundation and the Central Co-operative Fund in accordance with sections 70 and 71;
+“net surplus” means the remaining portion of the surplus after provisions have been made for the Central Co-operative Fund and the Singapore Labour Foundation in accordance with section 71;

-[Act 13/90 wef 16/04/1990]
+[23/2008 wef 20/10/2008]

+“non-credit society” means a society that is not a credit society;

+[23/2008 wef 20/10/2008]

-“officer” includes a chairman, vice-chairman, director, secretary, assistant secretary, treasurer, assistant treasurer, member of committee of management, employee, internal auditor or other person empowered under this Act, the Rules or the by-laws, to give directives in regard to the business of a society or to supervise the business;
+“officer” includes a chairman, vice-chairman, director, secretary, assistant secretary, treasurer, assistant treasurer, member of committee of management, employee, internal auditor, liquidator or other person empowered under this Act, the Rules or the by-laws, to give directives in regard to the business of a society or to supervise the business;

+[23/2008 wef 20/10/2008]

+“parent society” means a society with one or more subsidiaries;

+[23/2008 wef 20/10/2008]

 “past officer”, in relation to any obligation imposed under this Act, means a person who at any time before the occurrence of the obligation was, or performed the duties of, an officer;